Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 Yes.
 Walking sticks are always helpful to trekkers, especially if is raining along the trek.
 Using walking sticks can help take the pressure off your knees while doing some portion of the trek.
 Plus they will help you get up the mountain as well.

-The weather in Cusco and parts of the Andes is unpredictable, even if the weather forecast says it’s sunny.
+The weather along the Lares and parts of the Andes is unpredictable, even if the weather forecast says it’s sunny.
 We can’t trust it.
 It is an impossible question for us to answer.
 Historically, April through September is the dry season; November through February is the rainy season; and March and October are bridge months—a mixture of both.
 But the clouds have not followed these rules in the last few years.
 Prepare for sun and rain, no matter when you come.
 As far as temperatures go, that is consistent throughout the year.
 Mornings and evenings are always cold.
 Make sure to bring a fleece jacket for the mornings and a down jacket for the evenings.
 Once the sun is up, you should be comfortable hiking in short sleeves.
 Long pants (for yoga or hiking) are encouraged to protect against the mosquitoes, which can be a nuisance in some parts of the trail.

 Pricing

-From: USD 580.00 per person
+From: USD 560.00 per person

 USD 545.00: from 4 people to more